 This is really two kits in one.
 First, it's a thorough and accurate DNA test that displays relevant details about ancestors and your genetic makeup.
 You're also linked to DNA matches that you can contact through 23andMe's online messaging system.
 Second, there are 125 health reports included with this test.
 In general, 23andMe does the best job of displaying lineage details in an easily digestible manner.

-If you're a hypochondriac, beware.
-23andMe pinpoints your risks for hereditary diseases like late-onset Alzheimer's and age-related macular degeneration.
-Those results can be scary.
-On the flip side, it was comforting to learn I did not inherit BRCA (breast cancer) genes, nor am I predisposed for Parkinson's.
+It was comforting to learn I did not inherit BRCA (breast cancer) genes, nor am I predisposed for Parkinson's.
 Take the health data with a realistic grain of salt because, according to 23andMe, I'm not predisposed for Celiac disease, yet I've had it for years.
 Carrier status, on the other hand, is vital information to have, especially if you're thinking of starting a family.
 23andMe tests for all major diseases and results are easy to interpret.

 The ethnicity overview is thorough and enjoyable to read.
 My results differed slightly from other testing companies, but not enough to think they were inaccurate.
 DNA testing is still in its infancy after all, and like other testing sites, 23andMe continues to refine their process and results.
 My only real beef here is that some of the health data, called "traits," is just plain silly.
 I've never needed to know my earwax type or potential for mosquito bite frequency, but maybe that's your thing.
 Regardless of my feelings about earwax, this is a robust DNA test that's worth the hefty price tag.